mirkobunse/exp-util/README.md

 # Utilities for experiments

-Reoccuring patterns of experimental setups, like reading and splitting property files into experimental units and executing them in parallel.
+Reoccuring patterns of experimental setups:

+* Reading and splitting property files into experimental units
+* Executing experimental units in parallel